pachyderm/examples/bigquery/README.md

 ## Additional Details
 ### Cron Spec
-In some cases, you may not want your cron pipeline to run every 30 seconds as shown in the example above.
+In some cases, you may not want your cron pipeline to run every 5 minutes as shown in the example above.
 For example, when testing a large ingestion, you may want to run the pipeline manually.
 To do this, you can use a cron specification that never triggers, such as `--arg cronSpec="* * 31 2 *"`.
 This value will never trigger the cron pipeline (it refers to a nonexistent date - 31st of Feb).

 To manually trigger the cron pipeline, run the following command:
 ```bash